***This is the second installment of the History of Bellyak. To catch up, read part 1 HERE.***

 This kayak belonged to a friend of mine and had a few features I wanted to experiment with: length for speed, and figuring out the proper body depth in the bellyak.
 I built two versions, one blue, one green:

 Greeek: much more boat under body (4″ at hips).
 Very tippy because the high body position, and the extra length made it very fast.
 Would hold a line but not very easy to use, none of my friends could make it past the eddy line without falling off.
 I needed to take out foam underneath the hips to allow the paddler to be lower in the boat.
-Sometimes mistakes teach more than getting it right.
+Sometimes mistakes are the best answers.

 Bleeek: Lowered body area, handled much better, needed more rise for chest.

 One of the key factors I was figuring out was the proper body depth in the boat.
 The ideal is when your hips are level with the surface of the water while floating in the bellyak.
-If your hips are higher than the surface of the water the boat becomes exponentially tippier (yes, that’s a word).
+If your hips are higher than the surface of the water the boat becomes exponentially tippier.
 This version also reinforced the idea that secondary stability would be key for prone paddling, thus the planing hull with defined secondary stability was a must.

 Liquid Logic Biscuit:

 This tumpy little boat was super fun in a wave.
 I Called it the WTF.
 Zero hull speed, no glide, awesome in a hole or small wave, but not substantially better in any one category over the Big EZ for prone paddling.
 It did provide me with valuable insight into the length/width ratios I was figuring out.
-I had found out what was too short, which was a valuable insight.
+I had found out what was too short, again getting me closer to the desired outcome.

 Wave Sport Big EZ: